MunemHashmi/nodejs-express-crud-api/README.md

 ### GET /users

-Returns a list of all users in the JavaScript array.
+Returns a list of all users.

 ### POST /users

-Creates a new user in the JavaScript array.
+Creates a new user.

 ### GET /users/:id